emqx/emqx-docs/en_US/access-control/authn/authn.md

 ## Basic Concepts

-The following part will introduce the basic authentication concepts we commonly referred to.
+The following part introduces the basic authentication concepts we commonly referred to.

 ### Authentication chain